George Albert Wood

-He started with the 1880 Worcester Ruby Legs (he was from Boston, MA), and hit .245 on a team that hit .231.
+He started with the Worcester Ruby Legs in 1880 (although born in Prince Edward Island, he was from Boston, MA), and hit .245 on a team that hit .231.
 He then moved to the Detroit Wolverines for five years, hitting well each year.
 Even in the year that looks the "worst", 1882, his .269 batting average was well above the team average of .230, plus he led the league in home runs and was second in triples.

-He spent the years from 1886-1891 in Philadelphia, PA except for 3 games with the 1889 Baltimore Orioles.
+He spent the years from 1886-1891 in Philadelphia, PA except for 3 games with the Baltimore Orioles in 1889.
 During that time, he played in the city of brotherly love for all three of the teams in the National League, the Players League, and the American Association.
 He was past his prime, but still put together some decent years.
-For example, in 1891 he hit .309 with 14 triples and also managed the team for most of the year.
+For example, in 1891 he hit .309 with 14 triples for the Philadelphia Athletics of the American Association and also managed the team for most of the year.

 He struggled around .200 in 1892 and was done.